-If you’ve ever wondered what truly happens when hot water meets ground coffee, you’re not alone.
-Extraction is the foundation of great coffee, and understanding it is crucial for any aspiring home barista.
+If you’ve ever peered into the void of the coffee maker and wondered what actually happens when hot water meets ground coffee, you’re not the only one.
+Extraction is the secret to great coffee, and knowing about it is essential for any aspiring home barista.

-When you brew coffee, you’re not just mixing ingredients—you’re activating a complex chemical process that determines the flavor, body, and balance of your cup.
+When you brew coffee, you’re not just mixing ingredientsyou’re triggering a complex chemical reaction that determines the flavor, body, and balance of your cup.

 What Is Coffee Extraction?

-In the simplest terms, extraction is the process of dissolving the desirable (and sometimes undesirable) compounds from coffee grounds into water.
+In simplest terms, extraction is dissolving the desired (and undesired) compounds from coffee grounds into water.

 The Three Phases of Extraction

-This phase pulls out acids and fruity, floral notes.
-If you under-extract your coffee, you’ll mostly taste these—resulting in a sour or sharp flavor.
+This phase pulls out acids and floral, fruity flavors.
+If you under-extract your coffee, you will mostly be savoring those—resulting in a sour or biting taste.

-Here’s where sweetness, complexity, and balance emerge.
-This is the sweet spot where most coffees shine.
+Here, sweetness, richness, and balance enter the picture.
+This is the optimal point where the majority of coffees really shine.

-The bitter, dry, and astringent compounds start showing up.
-Over-extracted coffee is often harsh and unpleasant.
+The bitter, dry, and astringent chemicals start making their presence felt.
+Over-extracted coffee is tough and not pleasant.

 Your goal as a home barista?
 Stay in that 18–22% extraction range.
 That’s where the magic happens.